What’s so special about our raw milk?

 - We operate under a closed herd

 It’s the best biosecurity management for keeping infectious diseases out of our herd.
 We’ve purchased our cows and tested them for all sorts of diseases and risks.
 Then we started birthing our own babies on the farm creating our now closed herd.
-No cattle in, no cattle out, just a cozy friendly healthy herd.
+No cattle in, only those born here, and just a cozy friendly healthy herd.

 - Our cows live and love their lives on pasture